chetansinghsajwan/notes/linux/vfs/superblock.md

 The superblock is typically stored on the storage device itself and loaded into memory when mounted.

 There are a few fields we want to pay special attention to.

-First, `s_list` is a linked list to the other superblocks of the same filesystem type.
-Second, `s_inodes` is the list of [inodes](/linux/vfs/inode) within this filesystem mount.
-And third, [s_op](https://elixir.bootlin.com/linux/v5.7-rc4/source/include/linux/fs.h#L1947), which points to a struct that defines a set of functions that provide data about the superblock. struct super_operations is a prime example of the VFS’s abstraction that we will see again.
+- `s_list` is a linked list to the other superblocks of the same filesystem type.
+- `s_inodes` is the list of [inodes](/linux/vfs/inode) within this filesystem mount.
+- [s_op](https://elixir.bootlin.com/linux/v5.7-rc4/source/include/linux/fs.h#L1947), which points to a struct that defines a set of functions that provide data about the superblock. `struct super_operations` is a prime example of the VFS’s abstraction that we will see again.
 It contains a group of function pointers provided per filesystem type that describe the filesystem’s implementation.
 This keeps the VFS agnostic to the details of a particular filesystem’s inner workings.

 ## References